bookofproofs/bookofproofs.github.io/_sources/history/late-ancient-world/domninus.md

 title: Domninus Of Larissa
 born: 420
 died: 480
-keywords: Domninus, Greek, 19th Century, Pentagonal Numbers, Pythagorean Theorem, Irrational Quantities, Cubic Equations, Euclidean Algorithm
+keywords: domninus,domninus
-description: Domninus, a Greek philosopher, made several mathematical contributions in the 19th Century, such as proving pentagonal numbers and discovering the Pythagorean Theorem.
+description: Domninus was a Greek philosopher whose mathematical work was not appreciated until it was published in the 19th Century.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---